HackerGirl/Beaconing-Detections-Install-RITA/README.md

 ---

 ### Download Dependencies:
 In order for RITA to work, we must first install BRO/ZEEK and MongoDB V3.6.
 Then for RITA to compile, we have to install Golang and Dep.
+Finally, we will need to create public/private SSH keys to download RITA from Github.
 Open up your terminal window.

 #### [Download BRO/ZEEK](https://docs.zeek.org/en/stable/install/install.html)
 1. To download BRO/ZEEK, we must install the required dependencies: